openstack-infra/zuul/doc/source/user/config.rst

          ssh_key:
            key: descrypted-secret-key-data

-   .. attr:: nodes
+   .. attr:: nodeset

-      A list of nodes which should be supplied to the job.
-This parameter may be supplied either as a string, in which case it references a :ref:`nodeset` definition which appears elsewhere in the configuration, or a list, in which case it is interpreted in the same way as a Nodeset definition (in essence, it is an anonymous Node definition unique to this job).
+      The nodes which should be supplied to the job.
+This parameter may be supplied either as a string, in which case it references a :ref:`nodeset` definition which appears elsewhere in the configuration, or a dictionary, in which case it is interpreted in the same way as a Nodeset definition, though the ``name`` attribute should be omitted (in essence, it is an anonymous Nodeset definition unique to this job).
 See the :ref:`nodeset` reference for the syntax to use in that case.

-      If a job has an empty or no node definition, it will still run and may be able to perform actions on the Zuul executor.
+      If a job has an empty or no nodeset definition, it will still run and may be able to perform actions on the Zuul executor.

    .. attr:: override-branch